MarkusBiggus/SonnenBackup/README.md

 ```

 ### sonnenbackup_state
-"standby" indicates the battery is neither charging or discharging.
+"standby" indicates the battery is neither charging nor discharging.
 The battery could be fully charged, fully discharged, at reserve limit or no production available to charge.
 Must be read in conjuction with "relative_state_of_charge" to determine the reason for "standby".